First- and Second-Order Analysis for Optimization Problems with Manifold-Valued Constraints: Conclusion and Outlook

 First-order optimality conditions were derived, which directly generalize the known cases.
 An appropriate definition of the Lagrangian function and the formulation of well-defined second-order optimality conditions, however, revealed the significance of the above mentioned polyhedric structure, reflected by the important role played by adapted linearizing maps.
 We emphasize that in order to derive the theory, Riemannian metrics or connections were not needed.

-Most of the stated results readily generalize to infinite-dimensional Banach manifolds.
-However, it seems to be an open problem how to define corners of infinite index $\ell = \infty$ in a useful way.
+Most of the stated results may be generalized to infinite-dimensional Banach manifolds.
+However, we expect additional technical difficulties.
+First, it seems to be an open problem how to generalize \cref{definition:submanifold_with_corners} to the infinite dimensional case, \ie, to define corners of infinite index $\ell = \infty$ in a useful way.
+Second, already in infinite-dimensional Banach spaces, optimality conditions exhibit a couple of topologcal subtleties, which have to be tackled in the case of Banach manifolds, as well.

 Further, algorithmic approaches for this class of optimization problems are still to be developed, even in the finite-dimensional setting.
+An idea would be to extend SQP methods to this setting.
+At every iterate $x_k$ we perform a local pull-back of the given problem to tangent spaces, using retractions and adapted linearizing maps.
+Locally, we end up with a problem of the form~\eqref{eq:problem_setting_Retraction_classic}.
+A QP step may then be computed for this pull-back, and an update can be defined via a retraction.
+A detailed realization of this basic idea is, however, subject to future research.